gregory-lee-bartholomew/fedora-on-zfs/README.md

 # exit
 ```

 As an example, after you have initialized a new Fedora Linux installation with `oscr`, you could reboot your computer and select it from the boot menu.
-Then you could sign-in as root on the console and use a command such as `dnf --exclude=kernel-core install @kde-desktop-environment` to add the packages for a more complete operating system.
+Then you could sign-in as root on the console and use a command such as `dnf --exclude=kernel-core install @kde-desktop-environment; systemctl set-default graphical.target` to add the packages for a more complete operating system.
 You would also need to create a new user account for use with the new desktop environment.

 ---